 My pick for this range: Aim Sports 2-7x42 8.5-10.5" Long Eye Relief 30MM SCOUT.

 The $200 range for scout scopes allows you to buy excellent optics but doesn’t have a lot of options.
 You may consider using a handgun scope in this area, especially if you are you using a factory-built scout set up rather than assembling one from pieces.

 For $200 you can get a high quality scope from one of the budget or affordable lineups offered by major manufacturers like Leupold, Bushnell and Vortex.
 Many of the scopes offer all the functionality of their more expensive cousins, just aren’t nearly as refined.

 My pick for this range: Vortex Optics Crossfire II 2-7x32 Scout.

 If you have at least $300 to spend, you have access to the majority of excellent scout scopes on the market.
 What you don’t have, is a lot of money to spend on a quick detach mount, rail or having professionally installed.

 It is generally a good idea if you have only $300 to buy an excellent scope and either wait to be able to afford a good mount rail or look for a package deal.
 Many manufacturers, most notably Ruger, will include rings in their rifle’s package.
 This can save you money, especially on a specialized scope like a scout set up.

-Choosing the correct scout rifle scope for your particular set up is a very important step to assembling your scout rifle.
-Small differences in features can add up to a potent Riflescope, and the absence of some features will severely limit the range that you can shoot your rifle.
+Choosing the best scout scope for your particular set up is a very important step to assembling your scout rifle.
+Small differences in features can add up to a potent riflescope, and the absence of some features will severely limit the range that you can shoot your rifle.